Winterlit

 What is different on Winterlit Enchanted Evenings?

 Winterlit Enchanted Evenings are offered in celebration of New Year’s Eve and Valentine’s Day.
-These evenings feature live performers and musicians as well as the licensed Winterlit Ice Bar, in addition to our regular Winterlit trails and programming.
+These evenings feature live performers and musicians as well as the licensed Winterlit Glow Bar, in addition to our regular Winterlit trails and programming.

 How do I make a reservation/get tickets?